Best Software

 Limitations:

-- Overkill for teams that primarily need NDA self-service or simple contract creation
+• Scoped for large portfolios rather than teams that primarily need NDA self-service or simple contract creation

 G2 Rating: ~4.4/5 (limited reviews)